What Is A CGM? Continuous Glucose Monitors Explained

 How Much Does a CGM Cost?

-Prescription CGMs used for diabetes management can cost hundreds to several thousand dollars per year without insurance, although many insurance plans cover them for people with diabetes.
+Cost is real, so let’s talk about it.
+Prescription CGMs for diabetes management can run hundreds to well over a thousand dollars a year without insurance — though most major plans do cover them for people with a diabetes diagnosis.

 Why People Are Becoming Interested in CGMs